rbroders/Enphase-Inverter-Analyzer/README.md

 MAX_START_POWER < 20 and MIN_END_POWER = 0 and at least 50 data points (daily data must be complete).
 All data below 75W is ignored as the trail-in and trail-out data is not very parabolic.
 All data above the MAX_CONTINUOUS parameter is also ignored as the true output could be higher.
-Then the system fits a "cloud limit" parabola to the data and looks for power drop-outs (sudden decrease of 5W or more).
+Then the system fits a "cloud limit" parabola to the data and looks for power drop-outs (5W or more below expected output).
 These "cloudy" points are ignored and a "cloud limit 2" parabola is fitted to the remaining data.
 The second set of cloudy points is ignored and a final parabola is fitted to the data.
-NOTE: amazingly, many of the original "cloudy" points are restored as the new parabolas do a better job of fitting the true data.
+Amazingly, many of the original "cloudy" points are restored as the new parabolas do a better job of fitting the true data.
+The number in parenthesis in the legend shows how many "cloudy" points are under each parabola.

 Once this is complete, the EXCEEDANCE energy is calculated.
 EXCEEDANCE energy is the power generated beyond MAX_CONTINUOUS (integrated over time).
 My system has IQ8A inverters with a MAX_CONTINUOUS rating of 349W,